ras52/bootstrap/stage-5/README.txt

   - for loops
   - comma operator
   - goto and labelled statements
-  - switch, case labels and default (implemented as sequential if-else)
+  - switch, case labels and default (implemented inefficiently as a sequence of if-else statements)
   - a type system, including all of C's integer and character types, pointers, arrays and function pointers
   - structs